The School curriculum is designed around our school ethos:

 To encourage good communication, Slimbridge Primary is a ‘Philosophy for Children’ school.

 Mathematics is a creative and interconnected subject and has important applications in many different parts of our daily lives.
 This subject is also closely linked to science and design technology.
 An understanding of number, including the relationships between numbers, computation, problem solving and data handling is developed alongside work on shape, space, measures and time.
+We teach mathematics through a range of concrete, pictorial and abstract methods that include fluency, reasoning and problem solving.
 The essential characteristics of confident mathematicians are:

 - An understanding of the important concepts and an ability to make connections within mathematics